 Non Equity Assistance in 2022

-CardiaCare is a developer of a wearable medical device aimed at the non-invasive treatment and monitoring of atrial fibrillation (AFib) in patients at home.
-The device employs a closed-loop approach and machine learning algorithms to deliver personalized peripheral neuromodulation therapy.
-This innovative technology mediates a cardiovascular antiarrhythmic response, helping users to alleviate the burden of atrial fibrillation and address precursors such as premature atrial contractions.
-As a result, CardiaCare’s device offers users the potential for rapid clinical and symptomatic relief.
+CardiaCare is a developer of a wearable medical device aimed at the non-invasive treatment and monitoring of atrial fibrillation (AFib) in patients.
+The company's innovative device employs a closed-loop approach combined with machine learning algorithms to deliver personalized peripheral neuromodulation.
+This technology mediates a cardiovascular antiarrhythmic response, enabling users to effectively reduce the burden of atrial fibrillation and its precursors, such as premature atrial contractions.
+As a result, CardiaCare’s solution offers users rapid clinical and symptomatic relief, providing a valuable tool for managing their condition in a home setting.

 LiveMetric